 PY 518L.
 Physical Diagnosis Lab.1 Credit.

-This laboratory/pre-clinical clerkship course presents and explores the techniques for performing a complete and competent physical examination and organizing and reporting the findings in both written and oral format.
-The pre-clinical clerkships allow the student to gain experience and develop confidence in approaching patients prior to entering the clinical year.
-Instructional techniques include small group discussion, practical experience with other students and patients, and the observation and critique of physical examination, write-ups and oral presentations.
+This laboratory course demonstrates the techniques used in performing a complete and problem-focused physical examination as well as reporting findings in both written and oral format.
+The lab allows the student to gain experience and develop confidence in approaching the physical exam prior to entering the clinical year by utilizing practical, hands-on experience with other students and patients as well as practice writing patient SOAP notes and giving oral reports.

 Offered: Every year, Fall